We use cookies to enhance your browsing experience and analyze our traffic. By using our site, you consent to cookies. Privacy policy

 Guerilla retention tactics for keeping federal workers

-If your agency is worried about a mass exodus of talent, stop.
+If your agency is worried about retaining top talent, start with these four guerilla retention tactics.
 Federal employees want to be challenged and inspired.
 They want to be connected to something larger than themselves, which is why the mission-oriented aspect of federal work is so appealing to them.
 And, there are concrete ways to remind the federal workforce about what’s truly unique and positive about their jobs.
-Start with these four guerilla retention tactics.

 Source: The Marcus Buckingham Company